Achieve via this 5-day course a total immersion in software development best practice. Improve your development outcomes!

 This 5-day course in Software Engineering provides an overview of the elements for the effective realization of software and software-intensive systems that are cost-effective, on schedule and meet stakeholder needs over the full life cycle.

-- This course may be credited toward the maintenance of the INCOSE Certified Systems Engineering Professional (CSEP) certification for 40 Professional Development Units
+- This course may be credited toward the maintenance of the INCOSE Certified Systems Engineering Professional (CSEP) certification for 40 Professional Development Units and PDUs may be claimed for PMI’s family of certifications, including PMP

 - This course may qualify for CPD, CLP and similar purposes with other organizations (40 instructor hours)